If you ask our attorneys, Varnum is…

-To foster professional relationships and development, each summer associate has two mentors, including at least one member of our Associate Recruiting and Retention Committee.
+To foster professional relationships and development, each Summer Associate is assigned two mentors, including a member of our Associate Recruiting and Retention Committee.
 Mentors act as sounding boards, workload moderators and sources of institutional knowledge.

-Summer associates receive both informal and formal feedback from assigning attorneys.
-We also conduct individual mid- and end-of-summer evaluations in which we discuss the summer associates' performance, listen to their feedback, confer about practice group interest, and develop strategies for future growth and development.
+Summer Associates receive both informal and formal feedback from assigning attorneys.
+We also conduct individual mid-summer and end-of-summer evaluations in which we discuss the Summer Associates' performance, listen to their feedback, confer about practice group interest, and develop strategies for future growth and development.